malko/basic-compat/README.md

  - on
  - off
  - trigger
- - css (don't support .css( propertyName, function(index, value) ) or any compatibility as on opacity or other stuffs)
+ - css (doesn't support .css( propertyName, function(index, value) ) or any compatibility as on opacity or other stuffs)
  - attr
  - removeAttr
  - prop